HadrienG/taxadb/README.md

     taxadb download -o taxadb
     taxadb create -i taxadb -d taxadb -t mysql -u $user -p $password

+## License

+Code is under the [MIT](LICENSE) license.

+## Issues

+Found a bug or have a question?
+Please open an [issue](https://github.com/HadrienG/taxadb/issues)

 ## Contributing

-Do you need help, found a bug or thought about a new feature that you'd like us to implement?
-Open an [issue](https://github.com/HadrienG/taxadb/issues) or fork the repository and submit a [pull request](https://github.com/HadrienG/taxadb/pulls)!
+Thought about a new feature that you'd like us to implement?
+Open an [issue](https://github.com/HadrienG/taxadb/issues) or fork the repository and submit a [pull request](https://github.com/HadrienG/taxadb/pulls)